Prasannarajmallipudi/Linux-Server-Configuration/README.md

 - change permissions for .ssh folder ``chmod 0700 /home/grader/.ssh/``, for authorized_keys ``chmod 644 authorized_keys``
 - Check in ``vi /etc/ssh/sshd_config`` file if `PermitRootLogin is set to No`
 - Restart SSH: `sudo service ssh restart`
-- grader account Working or Not by RUNNING this command : `ssh -i linux_31.pem -p 2200 ubuntu@3.90.89.13`
+- grader account Working or Not by RUNNING this command : ``ssh -i linux_31.pem -p 2200 grader@3.90.89.13``
 - Configure the local timezone to UTC Logged On grader Account
 - TIME ZONE: ``sudo dpkg-reconfigure tzdata``.
 Choose time zone UTC